bentoncanderson/personal-website/README.md

-This is the GitHub repository for my personal website: bentonanderson.org.
+This is the GitHub repository for my personal website: <a href="bentonanderson.org">bentonanderson.org</a>.